syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/adding-multiple-columns-and-subitems.md

 ![](Adding-Multiple-Columns-and-SubItems_images/Adding-Multiple-Columns-and-SubItems_img3.jpeg)

-Figure : Background for Column Headers and Area Background for the MultiColumns

 N> The appearance of the columns can also be controlled using the standard column styles settings._ _This overrides the above settings.